top of page

 Richard Hughes

-Whilst both Sigmund Freud and Carl Jung were also members of the S.P.R., the focus of their careers was to take them into an even darker place - the unconscious.
-Jung had grown up in a household where his mother held seances, and he would never lose his fascination with the paranormal:
+Both Sigmund Freud and Carl Jung were members of the SPR, however, the focus of their careers was to take them to an even darker place - the unconscious.
+Let's not forget, psychoanalysis is full of archaic horror: mother love, incest, eye-gourging, and penis worship.

-At this point, Freud’s mind goes into overdrive as he presents his hypothesis that neurotic men, and by this he probably meant homosexual men, find female genitalia ‘uncanny’.
+At this point, Freud goes into overdrive as he presents his hypothesis that neurotic men, and by this he probably meant homosexual men, find female genitalia ‘uncanny’.
 According to Freud, this neurosis is a repression which may also express itself as a horror of being buried alive.
 He interprets this as a fear of returning to the mother’s womb, a punishment for deviating from societal norms.

 ‘The Sandman comes to children when they won’t go to bed and throws a handful of sand in their eyes, so that their eyes jump out of their heads, all bleeding.
 He then throws their eyes in his bag and takes them off to the half-moon as food for his children.
 These children sit up there in their nest, they have hooked beaks like owls and use them to peck up the eyes of the naughty little boys and girls.’